rahmanidashti/znuai/policies.md

 # Assignments
 This class includes regular programming projects and written assignments.

-__Collaboration__: Project 0 is to be completed alone.
-The other projects can be completed alone or in teams of two.
-When completing your homework it is important that one of team members submit their team's project files into [ZCS](http://zcs.znu.ac.ir).
-Written homework is to be submitted individually but may be discussed in groups.
+__Collaboration__: The programming homework will be completed in teams of three.
+When completing your homework it is important that one of team members (team leader) submit their team's project files into [ZCS](http://zcs.znu.ac.ir).
+Written homework is to be submitted same as the programming homework.

 __Project grading__: Projects will by default be graded automatically for correctness, though we will review projects individually as necessary to ensure that they receive the credit they deserve.